jaljo/articles/text-editor/text-editor-002-en-proofing.md

 Phew !
 That was a long ride !
 Congratulations for staying with us so far ;) At that time of writing, the text editor is still being improved to follow feedbacks given by end users.
-We described it as it is when we wrote this article.
+We described it as it was when we wrote this article.
 A possible improvement would be the ability to move some selected text by dragging and dropping it at the desired place.
-This could lead to an other blog post.
+This could lead to another blog post.

 It was a good excercise to develop.
 In the end, the concepts are most of all very simple.
-We learned a lot on the native browser functionalities and we are amazed by the possibilities of these sofwares !
+We learned a lot on the native browser functionalities and we are amazed by the possibilities of these softwares !
 We also hope this article helped you to discover new concepts :)

 You can clone the text editor and see the code for all other features on